Kelvinator House

 The Kelvinator House, also known as the Raabe House, is a historic house in Albuquerque, New Mexico.
 It was built in 1938 by Walter C. Raabe, the owner of Raabe & Mauger Hardware Company, as a showcase for the Kelvinator appliances the company distributed.
 It was one of over 200 "Kelvin Homes" built around the country starting in 1936.
 The house was designed by William E. Burk Jr., and was one of the city's earliest International Style homes along with the Lembke House.
 In 1976, a stylistically consistent second-story studio space was added to the building.
 It was added to the New Mexico State Register of Cultural Properties in 1978.
+In 2022, it was listed as a contributing property in the Granada Heights historic district.

 History

 The first Kelvin Home was built in 1936 in Livonia, Michigan and by 1938 there were reportedly over 200 of them around the country.
 Each home was equipped with a complete Kelvinator climate control system and electric appliances, and was intended to be affordable to the average consumer.
 According to the company's promotional materials, "The Kelvin Home, the result of years of scientific research on the part of Kelvinator corporation, applies the latest findings in the fields of air-conditioning, refrigeration, heating and architectural design to the needs and desires of the home owners of America.
 Designed for the moderate income group family, the Kelvin Home plans and specifications will be offered by Kelvinator corporation to the architects and builders of the country as a basis for the construction of truly modern homes."

 In Albuquerque, Walter C. Raabe built his own Kelvin Home in 1937–38 in the Granada Heights subdivision, which was then at the edge of the city.
 Raabe was the owner of the Raabe-Mauger Hardware Company, a local distributor of Kelvinator products.
 An advertisement for the building's grand opening in February, 1938, read:

 It was reported to be the first house in Albuquerque to be equipped with air conditioning, and was called "ultra-modern in every respect" and the "home of tomorrow".
 It featured centrally controlled air conditioning, heating, and humidity control, as well as the newest Kelvinator refrigerator and electric range.
 The design by local architect William E. Burk Jr., featured the latest International Style architecture, which stood out among the mostly Pueblo Style houses in the area.
 In 1972, the house was purchased by Edna Heatherington, then an architecture student, who studied the building's design principles and constructed a second-story addition consistent with the original architecture.
 The addition was completed in 1976 and became the basis for Heatherington's master's thesis.